Senators Introduce Bill to Ban Flavours

-The ‘Stopping Appealing Flavors in E-Cigarettes for Kids’ or ‘SAFE Kids’ Act is just the latest move against flavored e-liquids in the U.S.
+The ‘Stopping Appealing Flavours in E-Cigarettes for Kids’ or ‘SAFE Kids’ Act is just the latest move against flavoured e-liquids in the U.S.

-San Francisco has already banned the sale of all flavored tobacco, including e-liquids.
+San Francisco has already banned the sale of all flavoured tobacco, including e-liquids.
 Other states may soon follow suit.

-The FDA has also launched an investigation into e-cigarette flavorings.
-They opened a public consultation into flavored vape juice earlier this year and last week nine attorneys general urged the FDA to ban flavored tobacco products.
+The FDA has also launched an investigation into e-cigarette flavourings.
+They opened a public consultation into flavoured vape juice earlier this year and last week nine attorneys general urged the FDA to ban flavoured tobacco products.

 No new FDA regulations are currently in the pipeline, however.

 For Senator Durban this bill is just the latest legislative effort designed to cut e-cigarette use.

-In 2014, Senator Durbin, along with a group of other Senate Democrats, labelled e-cigarettes ‘candy flavored poisons’ in a letter to the commissioner of the FDA.
+In 2014, Senator Durbin, along with a group of other Senate Democrats, labelled e-cigarettes ‘candy flavoured poisons’ in a letter to the commissioner of the FDA.